 In the Fall of 2013, we introduced a new format to provide a vehicle for our many member organizations to host single topic, 45 minute presentations on subjects related to our stated issues through a gender lens.

-We are pleased to announce that the 2014-2015 season will kick off on Monday, September 8, 5:30-7:00, with a film and discussion on the Raising of America: Are we crazy about our kids? hosted by First 5 Ventura County.
-We will take a look at the economic impact and and cost-benefit analyses of investments in high quality early care and education.
-See graphic above.
+The 2014-2015 season kicked off with a film and discussion on the Raising of America: Are we crazy about our kids? hosted by First 5 Ventura County on September 8.
+We looked at the economic impact and and cost-benefit analyses of investments in high quality early care and education..

-Other topics this season will include health and the environment, violence, and an inter-generational discussion about birth control.
+Other topics this season will include violence and an inter-generational discussion about birth control.
 Stay posted and join us to help select and refine our programs!

 The first forum of 2013 was hosted by SEIU Local 721 in September on Healthcare Reform.
 In November, the Ventura County Women's Political Council hosted a forum on getting appointed to commissions, offices, and committees, including the new Women's Economic Roundtable, with presentations by County Supervisors Kathy Long and Linda Parks.